wp-plugins/bepro-listings/readme.txt

 The usefulness of BePro Listings beyond english, is very important to us.
 If you find deficiencies in our use of localization, please reach out.

 == Installation ==

+You can watch a video of how to [install BePro Listings](http://www.beprosoftware.com/documentation/setting-up-bepro-listings/) on our website

 * Download and install the plugin via the wordpress admin.
 Go to the "plugins->Add New" menu, search for BePro Listings, and click install